provejs/express-form/README.md

 You can define your own sanitizers.

 - func (Function): Your custom sanitizer method.
 Your sanitizer method should return a value.
 The function parameters are `value`, `source`, and `locals`.
+If your custom sanitizer returns undefined, then the method has no effect on the field.

 ```js
 var toFoobar = function(value, source, locals) {